datacommonsorg/docsite/api/rest/v2/getting_started.md

 ## Escape codes for reserved characters in GET requests

 HTTP GET requests do not allow some of the characters used by Data Commons DCIDs and relation expressions.
-When sending GET requests, you must use the [corresponding percent codes](https://en.wikipedia.org/wiki/Percent-encoding) for reserved characters.
+When sending GET requests, you may need use the [corresponding percent codes](https://en.wikipedia.org/wiki/Percent-encoding) for reserved characters.